Comparing quantum and classical Monte Carlo algorithms for estimating Betti numbers of clique complexes: The QBNE-Power algorithm

-With this degree established, the algorithm given above produces an estimate for $\beta_k/|S_k|$ by estimating the $\tr(H^d)/|S_k|$ using Algorithm \ref{alg:block_encoded_trace}.
+The algorithm presented in Algorithm~\ref{alg:this_paper} produces an estimate for $\beta_k/|S_k|$ by estimating the $\tr(H^d)/|S_k|$ using Algorithm \ref{alg:block_encoded_trace}.
 We recall that the algorithm generates samples which are either $0$ or $1$ and has expectation $\tr(H^d)/|S_k|$.
 To establish the correctness of Algorithm \ref{alg:this_paper}, we prove that the number of samples that we pass to this trace estimation subroutine is sufficient.
 That is the purpose of the next result.